rubennaeff/GADS23/final_project.md

 What to cover in paper:
 - Description of problem and hypothesis
 - Detailed description your data set
+  - Description of your dataset and how it was obtained
   - Some basic statistics (# of rows, some aggregates)
+  - What did you learn in the initial data exploration phase?
   - How did you decide what features to use in your analysis?
+  - Description of any pre-processing steps you took
+- Detailed description your models
+  - Describe what kinds of statistical methods and machine learning algorithms you used
+  - How did you validate your models?
-  - What challenges did you face in terms of obtaining and organizing the data?
+  - What other models did you consider, and why didn't you proceed with those?
-  - What did you learn in the initial data exploration phase?
-- Describe what kinds of statistical methods you used, and perhaps others you considered but did not use, and how you decided what to use.
-Think of regression, classification, recommendations, cross-validation, overfitting, etc.
+  - Some suggested keywords are regression, classification, recommendations, cross-validation, overfitting, etc.
 - What business applications do your findings have?
 - _Optionally_, describe how your analyses would be implemented in a live system (e.g., a personal recommendation system or a tweetbot).
 Where would the data live, how would you represent your results, how would end-users access it?
 When would your model learn new parameters?
 Describe in detail the pipeline from data ingestion to end-user experience.